jportela/www-joaoportela/blog/2020/04/creating-my-personal-blog.md

     - Next.js
 ---

-This is under construction, not yet finished!
+As I'm currently enjoying a [personal development sabbatical](/blog/on-sabbaticals), I've decided to start by revamping my website from scratch, and creating a blog.

-As I'm currently on a small personal development [sabbatical](https://www.joelonsoftware.com/2000/03/18/more-on-sabbaticals/) while I'm between jobs, I've decided to start by creating a blog and revamping my personal website from scratch.
+In this post, I explain why I created it, and the technical decisions I've made.

-I wanted it to be simple and easily iterateable (inspired by the concept of [Incremental Correctness, by Guillermo Rauch](https://designdetails.fm/episodes/113490)) and to provide an effective way for me to communicate my ideas and to maintain a web presence.
+### Motivations and goals

-If you are reading this now, that means it kind of did its job.
+It is important to me to have a presence on the web, where I can showcase my work and share articles and opinions.
+I've learned a lot from other people's blog posts and articles, and I'm trying to write more, as a way to structure my thoughts and share knowledge with others.
+Writing forces me to research and structure my thoughts, and by putting it out there it allows other people to benefit from it, and call me out on disagreements or improvements.
+It's a win-win.

-This blog posts explains how I created my website and blog, and the technical decisions that went along with it.
+Following the concept of [Incremental Correctness (by Guillermo Rauch, and applied to personal websites by Brian Lovin)](https://brianlovin.com/overthought/incrementally-correct-personal-websites), I wanted this first version of my website/blog to be simple and to allow for quick iteration.

 ### Using React for a static site